shehper/AC-Solver/README.md

 ### Initializing the AC Environment

 The `ACEnv` class is initialized using the `ACEnvConfig` class.
-By default, `ACEnv()` initializes the environment with the trivial presentation `<x, y>`, represented in code as `[1, 0, 2, 0]`.
+By default, `ACEnv()` initializes the environment with the trivial presentation $\langle x, y | x, y \rangle$, represented in code as `[1, 0, 2, 0]`.

 If you want to specify your own presentation, you can do so using a list.
-For example, to initialize the environment with the simplest presentation from the Akbulut-Kirby series, `<x^2 = y^3, xyx = y xy>`, you can follow these steps:
+For example, to initialize the environment with the simplest presentation from the Akbulut-Kirby series, $\langle x, y | x^2 = y^3, xyx = yxy \rangle$, you can follow these steps:

 0. Import the classes.
    ```python